moja-global/community-website/website/blog/2023-01-23-open-source-day-2022-recap.md

 ![OSD Banner](../websiteData/img/OSD_banner_2022.png)

-> "Each one of us can make a difference.
-Together we make change."
+> _"Each one of us can make a difference.
+Together we make change._"
 >
 > — Barabara Mikulski